qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 .. index::`rendering!quality`

 To influence the rendering quality of the map you have 3 options.
-Choose menu option :menuselection:`Settings --> Options` click on the :guilabel:`Rendering` tab and select or deselect following checkboxes.
+Choose menu option :menuselection:`Settings --> Options -->` click on the :guilabel:`Rendering` tab and select or deselect following checkboxes.

 * |checkbox| :guilabel:`Make lines appear less jagged at the expense of some